cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``<artifact-version>``
      - Version of the artifact.
    * - ``<scope>``
      - Optional scope filter.
-If none is given, defaults to 'user'.
+If not specified, defaults to 'user'.

-This will return a JSON Object that contains information about classes in the artifact, the schema of the config object supported by the Application class, and the artifact name, version, and scope.
+This will return a JSON object that contains information about: classes in the artifact;
+the schema of the config object supported by the ``Application`` class; and the artifact name, version, and scope.
 Example output for version |release| of the ``WordCount`` artifact (pretty-printed and reformatted to fit):